canarybit/cc-docs/docs/tower.md

-# Deploy Secure Processing Environments with CanaryBit Tower
+# Orchestrate your confidential environments with CanaryBit Tower

 [CanaryBit Tower](https://docs.confidentialcloud.io/architecture/#tower) is an **orchestration** tool to automate the deployment of Trusted Execution Environments (TEEs).

 It strictly follows Infrastructure-as-Code (IaC) and cloud security best practices, putting end users firmly in control of their setups.
 It offers a set of open-source [Terraform](https://terraform.io/)/[OpenTofu](https://opentofu.io/) configurations to help you manage and provision higly secure runtime environments on a wide set of public cloud providers, on-prem or bare-metal setups.

-## Download the code
+## Deploy on Public Clouds (Open-source)

 <div class="grid cards" markdown>
 <!-- https://squidfunk.github.io/mkdocs-material/reference/grids/#using-card-grids !-->

-### Public Cloud (Open-source)

-Currently, CanaryBit Tower supports the following Public Cloud Service Providers:

 -   :material-microsoft-azure:{ .lg .middle } __Azure__